Patient education: Overview of muscular dystrophies (Beyond the Basics)

 The age of onset varies from early childhood to adulthood.
 The course is usually slowly progressive.
 Cognitive (brain) functioning is usually normal.
 However, cardiac involvement does occur in certain forms of LGMD.

 Treatment of LGMD focuses on the prevention of contractures.
 Stretching exercises are often recommended after diagnosis, and are useful to prevent disabling symptoms.

 FACIOSCAPULOHUMERAL MUSCULAR DYSTROPHY

 Facioscapulohumeral muscular dystrophy (FSHD) can affect boys and girls.
-It is usually progresses slowly, but is extremely variable in its severity and age of onset.
+It usually progresses slowly, but is extremely variable in its severity and age of onset.
 It is usually inherited in an autosomal dominant pattern, which means that a parent with the disease has a 50 percent chance of passing it to their child.

 In the infant form, symptoms appear within the first few years of life.
-Most children require a wheelchair by the age of 9 or 10 years.
+Most children with the infantile form require a wheelchair by the age of 9 or 10 years.
 There is profound facial weakness, with an inability to close the eyes in sleep, to smile, or to show other facial expressions.
 The weakness rapidly progresses to include the shoulder and hips.
 There may be marked weakness of the wrist or ankle.
 Children with early onset FSHD may have epilepsy, reduced mental ability, and severe hearing loss.

 In the classic form, symptoms usually begin between 20 and 30 years of age.
 Progression is slow, and the life span is near normal.
 The facial muscles are involved initially, with inability to close the eyes tightly, smile, or whistle.
 There may be a pouting appearance to the face.
 The facial weakness can be mild and may remain mild for many years.
 The muscles of the shoulders and upper arms are usually involved.